-Collection of Literary Fairy Tales "Winter Tales", 1913, by Kārlis Skalbe (1879−1945)
+The Short Story Collection "Winter Tales", 1913, by Writer Kārlis Skalbe (1879−1945)

 If Rainis (1865–1929) is Latvia’s most esteemed writer, Kārlis Skalbe would have a strong claim to be regarded as its best-loved.
 He was a deceptively complex writer – known as “the king of fairy tales” (pasaku karalis), although he was not a writer of fairy tales in exactly the way that most Western readers would understand the term.
 The 76 strange and beautiful tales he wrote during his life are especially close to the Latvian heart, but he was also an accomplished poet.

-“Winter Tales” (Ziemas pasakas), regarded as the most accomplished of all of his collections Skalbe published in 1913.
-It includes nine tales among which also his most popular and famous tale “Kitty’s Windmill” (Kaķīša dzirnavas), the story of a windmill-owning cat who is forced to pawn his windmill to pay for his daughters’ dowry, and then takes to the road, where he meets with various misfortunes, eventually ending up at a palace, where he is able to comfort a king who has fallen into a state of despair after the death of his wife.
-Other tales are “Fairy-tale of the Farthing” (Pasaka par vērdiņu), “The Perpetual Student and His Fairy-tale” (Mūžīgais students un viņa pasaka), “Wood Dove” (Meža balodītis), “The Mermaid” (Jūras vārava), “Executioner’s Daughter” (Bendes meitiņa), “The Three Treasures of the Prince” (Ķēniņa dēla trīs dārgumi), “Cinderella” (Pelnrušķīte), “Giant” (Milzis).
+The short story collection “Winter Tales” (Ziemas pasakas), regarded as Skalbe’s most accomplished, was published in 1913.
+It includes nine tales, among which is his most popular and famous tale “Kitty’s Windmill” (Kaķīša dzirnavas), the story of a windmill-owning cat who is forced to pawn his windmill to pay for his daughters’ dowry, and then takes to the road, where he meets with various misfortunes, eventually ending up at a palace, where he is able to comfort a king who has fallen into a state of despair after the death of his wife.
+The other tales in the collection are “The Fairy Tale of the Farthing” (Pasaka par vērdiņu), “The Perpetual Student and His Fairy Tale” (Mūžīgais students un viņa pasaka), “The Wood Dove” (Meža balodītis), “The Mermaid” (Jūras vārava), “The Executioner’s Daughter” (Bendes meitiņa), “The Three Treasures of the Prince” (Ķēniņa dēla trīs dārgumi), “Cinderella” (Pelnrušķīte), “The Giant” (Milzis).

 The British literary critic William Matthews said that Skalbe’s fairy tales had a similar place in Latvian literature as those of Hans Christian Andersen (1805–1875) hold in the literature of Denmark.
 Although frequently fantastical with their kings and princesses, talking animals and enchanted trees, Skalbe’s tales were not truly intended for children and often have dark endings.

 Despite the sadness and darkness that often prevails in Skalbe’s stories, he promotes a fundamentally humanistic view of existence, showing a deep concern with ethical issues and the proper treatment of others.
 Arveds Švābe (1888–1959), who was among the first to conduct research into Skalbe’s tales, claimed that by comparison with Oscar Wilde (1854–1900) – who, he felt, placed Beauty as being of central importance in his stories – the primary hero of Skalbe’s tales was Virtue.
-This is all the more striking considering that he wrote “Winter Tales”, which contain some of his most humanistic works, while imprisoned in Riga Central Prison.
+This is all the more striking considering that he wrote “Winter Tales”, which contain some of his most humanistic works, while imprisoned in Rīga Central Prison.
 As the cat in “Kitty’s Windmill” expresses it, when the king asks him how he would like the people who have tormented him on his travels to be treated – “do to them only good”.

 While living in Ērgļi, he wrote a number of his most famous works, but in 1904 he was dismissed from his position for “political unreliability”.
-In 1905, he founded the magazine “Kāvi” (Northern lights), becoming its chief editor, but the following year, it was shut down for publishing articles sympathetic to the 1905 revolution.
+In 1905, he founded the magazine “Kāvi” (Northern Lights), becoming its chief editor, but the following year, it was shut down for publishing articles sympathetic to the 1905 revolution.
 As a result, Skalbe was forced to flee Latvia, first for Finland, and later for Switzerland.
 He tried to return after a couple of months, but was forced again to leave, settling in Oslo.

-After the successful establishment of the independent Republic of Latvia, Skalbe achieved considerable fame and success, serving as a member of the Saeima (the Latvian parliament) and building his own summer-house in a beautiful location not far from his birthplace; his family spent summers there throughout the ’20s and ’30s.
+After the successful establishment of the independent Republic of Latvia, Skalbe achieved considerable fame and success, serving as a member of the Saeima (the Latvian parliament) and building his own summer-house in a beautiful location not far from his birthplace; his family spent summers there throughout the 1920s and 1930s.
 But the end of his life was troubled, as Latvia suffered invasions by both the Soviet Union and Nazi Germany.
 Skalbe served as a member of the Latvian Central Council, a resistance organisation in 1944 which called unsuccessfully for the restoration of Latvia’s independence and the removal of both Soviet and German troops from its territory.
 But in 1944, as Red Army troops once again crossed Latvia’s borders, Skalbe decided to flee the country for Sweden.
 He died in Stockholm the following year.